 The Berlin Wall

-One of the most famous wall sections runs parallel to Mühlenstraße.
-This 1.3km stretch is also known as the East Side Gallery containing over 100 paintings.
-It is the longest permanent open-air gallery in the world.
-Guided tours are available along the border zone for groups of 10 or more people.
-Find out about the history of the Berlin Wall and admire the wall painted by 118 artists from 21 countries between Berlin’s Ostbahnhof and Oberbaumbrücke.
+One of the most famous sections of the wall runs along Mühlenstrasse.
+Also known as the East Side, Gallery, this 1.3 kilometer stretch between Ostbahnhof Station and Oberbaumbrücke (Oberbaum Bridge) contains over 100 paintings, and is the longest permanent open-air gallery in the world.
+Guided tours are available for groups of 10 or more people.